×

 (The funeral director used in each funeral may cause these prices to vary)

-We’ve written about some of these compulsory and avoidable funeral costs in more detail, which you can read by clicking the link.
-As we can see, if the average cost of a cremation in the UK (according to SunLife) is £3,795, then, once the essentials have been paid for, the price can be brought down a good bit by forgoing some or all of the ‘avoidable costs’.
+We’ve written about some of these funeral costs in more detail, which you can read by clicking the link.
+As we can see, if the average cost of a cremation in the UK (according to SunLife) is £3,980, then, once the essentials have been paid for, the price can be brought down a good bit by forgoing some or all of the ‘avoidable costs’.

 How to choose the right cremation service provider?

 Ultimately, you need to put your faith in a company to handle one of the most meaningful times in your life.
 We at Aura know how daunting making that choice can feel.
-Doing your research on the companies that are out there is vital.
+Doing your research on the companies that are out there is vital, in order to ensure you get the best option for you.

 Trustworthiness

 Doing your research on each provider is vital: Check how highly they are rated on independent consumer feedback sites, like Trustpilot.
-You should also find out whether they feature on any industry advice or help websites, such as Money Saving Expert.
-If you want to know more information about a providers prepaid funeral plans you can also look on Fairer Finance.
+You should also find out whether they feature on any industry advice or help websites, such as Money Saving Expert or Fairer Finance.

 This will give you a good idea of how trustworthy the company you are looking at is.
 It will also show you how likely it is that they will be able to deliver on what they are promising.